CUSTOMER SERVICE CONTACT INFORMATION:

 The Arbitrator may decide that an in-person hearing is unnecessary and that he or she can resolve a Dispute based on written filings and/or a conference call.
 However, any in-person arbitration hearing must be held at a place reasonably convenient to you.
 What about appeals?
 Very limited Appeal rights under the FAA are very limited.
 The Arbitrator’s award will be final and binding.
 Any appropriate court may enter judgment upon the arbitrator’s award.

 Arbitration Fees and Awards.

 We will pay all filing, administrative, hearing and Arbitrator fees if you act in good faith, cannot get a waiver of such fees and ask us to pay.
 When will we cover your legal fees and costs?
 If you win If you win an arbitration, we will pay the reasonable fees and costs for your attorneys, experts and witnesses.
 We will also pay these amounts if required under applicable law or the administrator’s rules or if payment is required to enforce this Dispute Clause.
 The Arbitrator shall not limit his or her award of these amounts because your Dispute is for a small amount.

 Will you ever owe us for arbitration or attorneys’ fees?

 The Arbitrator can require you to pay our fees if (and only if): (1) the Arbitrator finds that you have acted in bad faith (as measured by the standards set forth in Federal Rule of Civil Procedure 11(b)); and (2) this power does not make this Dispute Clause invalid.
 Can an award be explained?
 Yes A party may request details from the Arbitrator, within 14 days of the ruling.
 Upon such request, the Arbitrator will explain the ruling in writing.

-This Card is issued by Pathward, Member FDIC.
+This Card is issued by Pathward, N.A., Member FDIC.

 © 2017 Pathward